ajitesh123/keep-or-return/README.md

-# OpenAI GPT-4 With Vision 🔥
+# World's first AI Stylist 🔥

 This repository contains a simple outfit rating app that utilizes OpenAI's GPT-4 with the Vision extension.
 Users can upload images through a Streamlit interface, and the app leverages GPT-4 to generate both a fashion stylist's and a mother's verdict on the outfit.